elsa-workflows/elsa-core/src/samples/server/Elsa.Samples.Server.Host/README.md

 "Elsa:Features:DefaultPersistence" is a mandotory feature resposible for Elsa Core persistence and must be enabled "Elsa:Features:WorkflowSettings" is a mandotory feature resposible for the Workflow Blueprint Settings persistence functionality and must be enabled

+### Workflow Settings for programmatical workflows are stored in Environment Variables and readonly, they can be set in the format as follows:

+Name: "<WorkflowBlueprintId>:disabled"
+Value: <boolean>

 ### Configure connection strings for each persistence

 ```